The Logic of Counting Query Answers: Proofs of main theorems

 We then construct a second representation of $|\phi(\relb)|$ as a linear combination $\ell_2(.)$.
 As in the first direction, for every structure we can express $|\phi(\relb)|$ as a polynomial in unknowns of the form $|\theta(\relb)|$.
 Arithmetic simplifications and elimination of counting equivalent terms gives the second linear combination $\ell_2(.)$ computing $|\phi(\relb)|$.
 We then argue that a term of the form $c\cdot |\psi(\relb)|$ must appear in $\ell_2(.)$.

 We have that $\ell_1$ and $\ell_2$ compute $|\phi(\relb)|$ and are hence equal.
 With Theorem~\ref{thm:linearcombination} it follows that $\ell_1$ contains a term that is counting equivalent to $\psi$.
-Since all summands of $\ell_1(.)$ have quantifier aware width at most $k$, the claim follows. \end{proof}
+Since all summands of $\ell_1(.)$ have quantifier-aware width at most $k$, the claim follows. \end{proof}

-\begin{proof}[of Theorem~\ref{thm:shepcompute}] (sketch) Using Section~\ref{sect:quantifier-aware-width} and normalization results (Appendix~\ref{app:normalization}), $\phi$ can be turned into a linear combination as in (\ref{eq:linearcombsketch}).
+\licspods{ \begin{proof} (of Theorem~\ref{thm:shepcompute}; sketch) }{ \begin{proof}[of Theorem~\ref{thm:shepcompute}] (sketch) } Using the results of Section~\ref{sect:quantifier-aware-width} and the normalization result of Lemma~\ref{lem:flattening}, $\phi$ can be turned into a linear combination as in (\ref{eq:linearcombsketch}).
 Moreover, starting with any such representation yields the same linear combination up to counting equivalence of the summands by Theorem~\ref{thm:linearcombination}.
 Now turning this linear combination into a $\sh\PP$-formula yields a $\sh\PP$-representation and minimizing the width of the summands with Theorem~\ref{thm:shppcompute} gives a representation of optimal width. \end{proof}